 Certain patients who experience problems with balance and stability might not be suitable for physical therapy on land.
 However, aquatic therapy decreases the likelihood of falls and fall-related injuries, enabling them to exercise and recover in a secure environment.
 With time, balance issues can be resolved, and confidence can be regained.

-To piggyback off of our last point, aquatic therapy is a type of physical therapy in Goose Creek, SC, that can help patients improve their coordination and balance.
+To piggyback off of our last point, aquatic therapy is a type of physical therapy near Goose Creek, SC, that can help patients improve their coordination and balance.
 This, in turn, can reduce their risk of falls outside of the pool.
 The water used in aquatic therapy slows down movement and prevents falls, which gives patients the time they need to regain their posture if they get off balance.
 Research has shown that hydrotherapy can be particularly beneficial for older patients, as it can help them improve their balance and recovery.
 As a result, they may become less fearful of falling and more confident during physical activities.

 When a patient is immersed in water up to their neck, their body weight is reduced by nearly 90%.
 This buoyancy helps to decrease the load on weight-bearing muscles, bones, and joints.
 This is particularly beneficial for individuals with musculoskeletal conditions or injuries, as landing on a hard surface could be unsafe or painful.